Community Advertising Signs

 This page provides information on setting up and displaying community advertising or promotional signs in public areas in Porirua City.

-Community signs are exceptions to commercial or business advertising signs.
-They are signs that may be used by community-based organisations to advertise or promote their activities or provide advice on any community facility, service, exhibition, entertainment or recreational event.
+Community signs are signs that may be used by community-based organisations to advertise or promote their activities or provide advice on any community facility, service, exhibition, entertainment or recreational event.

 They also include temporary real estate signs advertising buildings or land for sale or lease or advisory signs relating to specific works on building or demolition sites.